jmagar/piper/ai_sdk_5_migration_analysis.md

 # AI SDK 5 Alpha Migration Analysis (Preliminary)

-This document outlines the initial findings for migrating the Zola project to AI SDK 5 Alpha.
+This document outlines the initial findings for migrating the Piper project to AI SDK 5 Alpha.
 The analysis is based on the AI SDK 5 Alpha announcement and a review of key codebase sections.

 **Note:** This is a preliminary analysis.
 Priorities, complexities, and effort estimations will become more accurate as the migration progresses and more details of AI SDK 5 Alpha are understood.